RochesterinNYC/1004-Eclipse-Tutorial/README.md

 - Create a new folder anywhere and copy into it ONLY the .java files from the src directory of your Project
 - Compress the folder into a .zip or .tar.gz file.
 - Resulting file should be called: uni_hw#.zip (ex. az1234_hw1.zip or az1234_hw1.tar.gz)
+- Upload that .zip or .tar.gz file to Courseworks.

 ------